 154 Collective Nouns Examples – A Complete Guide with Exercises

 Have you ever wondered why we call a group of lions a pride, but a group of wolves a pack?
 These special group names are collective nouns, and they add rich flavor to our language.
-As an English teacher who’s spent years helping students master these fascinating words, I’ll share 154 collective noun examples that will make your writing more vibrant and precise.
+As an English teacher I spent years helping students master these fascinating words, I’ll share 154 collective noun examples that will make your writing more vibrant and precise.

 What Are Collective Nouns?